inaos/inac/doc/manual.md

 The benchmark runner looks for command line arguments

- - `r` specify the report location
+ - `r`: specify the report location
- - `n` to restrict benchmark execution by a name  filter
+ - `n`: to restrict benchmark execution by a name  filter
- - `x-repeat` to override the number of repetitions
+ - `x-repeat`: to override the number of repetitions
- - `x-iter` to override the number of iterations
+ - `x-iter`: to override the number of iterations
+ - `x-warmp-up`: define the number of warm-up iteration (default 0)
- - `cache-size` to specify L1/L2/L3 cache size
+ - `cache-size`: to specify L1/L2/L3 cache size
+ - `disable-aggregation`:

 A more advanced benchmark runner could take in account of these command line options.